-You can find the options described below in either the Configurations Assistant that you used for the initial configuration of Cortado Server or in the in the Server Certificates tab of the Management Console under Control Panel→ Certfificates im Reiter Server Certificates.
+The options described below can be found either in the Configurations Assistant that you used for the initial configuration of Cortado Server or in the Administration Portal under Administration→ Certificates under Server Certificates.

-How to configure the Apple Push certificate see section Configure Apple MDM.
+How to configure the Apple Push certificate see the article Set up Apple Push Certificate.

 The procedure for setting up a client certificate mode is described in the section Establishing client certificates (optional).